geelon/nn_viz/README.md

 we'd just need a ```confidence``` value).
 3. Can we recode real values into binary values that incorporate uncertainty, thus propagating uncertainty?
+4. Can this be put in a more theoretical framework from the lattice of boolean observables perspective, though perhaps relaxing to reals through using confidence, say 𝛿∈[0,1]?

 ## Unstructured Questions List